 If you overdose on D-Mannose you will get diarrhea.
 I’ve learned this from my own experience and heard this many many times from others.
 You might get loose stools or it could be very watery diarrhea.

 What is the critical dose?
 For some, it could be three teaspoons within a day, for others – one heaped spoon.
 However, in comparison to horrible side-effects from antibiotics, diarrhea is not the worst thing.
 Just plan to stay close to home the first day you try D-Mannose!

 Finally, if you experience diarrhea as a D-Mannose side effect, just lower your dose next time.

 #2 Another side effect: GI tract issues

 You might experience stomach pain, bloating and indigestion.
 Looks like even a small dose of the powder could produce this effect.
 It is hard to tell if any existing conditions or diet could be a contributing factor to this problem.

 Try at your own risk, but again, you could get much worse side effects when using antibiotics.
 Once you stop D-Mannose, the side effects should disappear.

 #3 Unusual D-Mannose side effects: bladder irritation symptoms

 Another side effect that some people report is that D-Mannose can irritate the bladder.
-Some people complain on symptoms similar to UTI when they use D-Mannose for prevention, that go away once they stop taking D-Mannose.
+Some people complain about symptoms similar to UTI when they use D-Mannose for prevention, that goes away once they stop taking D-Mannose.
 Obviously, if you are taking D-Mannose to prevent or treat UTI, the last thing you want is UTI-like symptoms.